TomerFi/switcher_webapi/CONTRIBUTING.md

+# Contributing to switcher_webapi
-# Contributing to switcher_webapi, dockerized solution for integrating with your Switcher water heater
+# A dockerized solution for integrating with your Switcher water heater

 First off, thank you for taking the time to contribute.